lando/lando/PRIVACY.md

 We use your data to provide and improve the Software.
 By using the Software, you agree to the collection and use of information in accordance with this policy.
 Unless otherwise defined in this Privacy Policy, the terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, accessible at https://raw.githubusercontent.com/lando/lando/master/TERMS.md

-For a more human readable version of this, check out: https://docs.lando.dev/help/data.html
+For a more human readable explanation of this, check out: https://docs.lando.dev/help/data.html

 ## Definitions